ℹ️Glossary

 Professional judgment

-These factors allow converting an activity data (km driven, kg purchased, m2 built, etc.) into a quantity of greenhouse gases (GHGs).
-They are built from Life Cycle Assessments (LCAs) which evaluate the environmental impacts (in this case the quantities of GHGs emitted) of a product or system by studying the physical flows (inputs and outputs) over its entire life cycle.
+These factors allow conversion of an activity data (km driven, kg purchased, m2 constructed, etc.) into a quantity of greenhouse gas (GHG).
+They are constructed from Life Cycle Assessment (LCA) which allow the evaluation of environmental impacts (in this case the quantities of GHG emitted) of a product or system by studying the physical flows (inflows and outflows) over its entire life cycle.

 Greenhouse gases (GHGs)